-4. LATEX tips
+4 LATEX tips

 We present in this section some LATEX tips which have been collected over the years.
-In Section 4.1, we list the musthave packages.
+In Section 4.1, we list the must-have packages.
 Then, we discuss how to prepare high quality plots in Section 4.2, tables in Section 4.3, equations in Section 4.4, algorithms in Section 4.5 and source code in Section 4.6.
 Modifications required for preparing two-column format papers are presented in Section 4.7.
+To help people new to LATEX Appendix A presents its installation.

-4.1.
-Packages
+4.1 Packages

-To improve the writing experience, once in a while one should update their LATEX skills.
+To improve the writing experience, once in a while we update our LATEX skills by learning the best practices and best packages.
 Listing 2 provides an updated list of LATEX packages being used to write our papers.
 We do not plan to discuss all the packages.
 Instead, we want to discuss two packages: hyperref and cleveref which are useful.

 By setting the option backref=page for the package hyperref, there appears 'Cited on page #' at the end of all references which are back-references to the page(s) in which a given reference was cited.